evaEko/knife_whetting_level/docs/QUICK_START.md

 Select your port from the menu when prompted.
 The script will flash all files and reset the board.

+### Android app (optional)

+Go to the same [workflow run page](https://github.com/evaEko/knife_whetting_level/actions/workflows/build.yml) and download the `knife_level_android_apk` artifact.

+1. Extract the artifact zip on your Android device or computer
+2. Copy `app-debug.apk` to your phone if needed
+3. Open the APK on the phone and allow installation from unknown sources if Android asks
+4. Install the app and connect to the device over BLE

 ### Level the board (first time only)

 > **What this is for:** The sensor may not sit perfectly flat on the PCB due to soldering, sockets, or mechanical tolerances.
 Board levelling stores a correction angle so all subsequent readings are accurate regardless of mounting.
 It is needed only the first time: the setting survives flashing and when the position of the sensor changes.

-1. Long-press the low button — display shows "Place on straight surface"
+1. Short-press the low button to open **Settings**
+2. Press the top button until **Level** is shown
+3. Short-press the low button to enter board levelling
-2. Place the device on a known flat surface
+4. Place the device on a known flat surface
-3. Short-press the low button — display shows "Reboot!"
+5. Short-press the low button once, then keep the device still for about 1 second
-4. Power cycle the device — the correction is now active
+6. The device saves the board offset and reboots automatically

 ---